daniel-keogh/graph-theory/OVERVIEW.md

 ### Thompson's Construction

 The main algorithm used in the program is known as [Thompson's construction](https://en.wikipedia.org/wiki/Thompson%27s_construction), a method of transforming a regular expression into an equivalent NFA.
-The code works by composing small NFA fragments that represent part of the regular expression, and then proceeding to build larger NFAs from those smaller NFA fragments.
-If the given string is accepted by the NFA, the program will output `True`, and `False` otherwise.

 #### Thompson's Construction Summary

 Thompson's construction is a method of transforming a regular expression into a non-deterministic finite automaton (NFA).
 Like regular expressions, NFAs are a way of describing sets of character strings, and every valid regular expression will have an equivalent NFA that matches the same set of strings.

 Thompson's algorithm works by building small NFA fragments that represent part of a regular expression, and then composing larger NFAs from those smaller NFA fragments, with a different construction for each operator.

 #### Performance

-The algorithm offers a significant performance boost over the more complex, real-world regular expression implementations used in programming languages like Perl, Python, and others.
+The algorithm offers a significant performance boost over the more complex, real-world regular expression implementations used in programming languages like Perl, Python, and many others.

 #### Operators Supported